ChristianKaltenecker/PerformanceEvolution_Website/MetadataAnalysis/MetadataAnalysis.md

 5.5.40 (9.10.2014) - 10.0.17 (27.02.2015):
 * Configuration options/Interactions: delayedInnodbLogWrite * dsyncFlush (speed up), delayedInnodbLogFlush * dsyncFlush (slow down), delayedInnodbLogFlush (speed up), dsyncFlush (speed up)
-* Changelog: Hard to compare two major versions when they are developed in parallel; it seems that the changes from 5.5.23 - 5.5.27 are reversed (maybe the patch is missing?)
+* Change log: Hard to compare two major versions when they are developed in parallel; it seems that the changes from 5.5.23 - 5.5.27 are reversed (maybe the patch is missing?)
 * Commits: 11MB logs...
   * [476a8660e](https://github.com/MariaDB/server/commit/476a8660e): New version of InnoDB
   * [87f5261039](https://github.com/MariaDB/server/commit/87f5261039): Remove the innodb_flush_method fdatasync